Oops! Real Superheroes don't say damn.

 Daredevil is a far superior fighter, Luke Cage often seems stronger and Jessica is way smarter.
 All of them have more emotional range and are more believable in their parts.
 Even Colleen Wing, who is an odd character in her Netflix incarnation, is more compelling when she emotes.
 She takes this all personally in a way that you believe, unlike Danny's lip service about his duty to K'un Lun.

 Danny, you left, it fell, everyone's dead.
 You are a loser Danny Rand.
 Stop saying you're the Immortal Iron Fist to everyone.
 You're not.
 You're the latest one, so they're not immortal.
 You are also REALLY bad at it.

-Side Note: I was really hoping that Stick would reveal the reason he, and the Chaste wanted Matt to join them so badly is that they were going to send him to K'un Lun to fight the dragon, and take its heart.
+Side Note: I was really hoping that Stick would reveal the reason he and the Chaste wanted Matt to join them so badly is that they were going to send him to K'un Lun to fight the dragon and take its heart.
 Basically, why is Daredevil so much better than Iron Fist?
 Because Matt was supposed to be the Iron Fist.
 (Hmm.
 Cool alternate Marvel universe idea - Matt Murdock - The Immortal Iron Fist!).

 In conclusion, I'm not the biggest fan of street-level superheroes.
 As a kid, I never read Daredevil, Punisher, and only read a few Power Man and Iron Fist comics.
-That said, the two season's of Daredevil, and Luke Cage were so good I got excited for this.
+That said, the two season's of Daredevil and the first season of Luke Cage were so good I got excited for this.
 As it turned out, I liked, quite a bit.
-I would have liked it more if they had left out Iron Fist, and done a Daredevil and Power Man team-up show.
-Still and all it was fun, had some cool fight scenes, and I'm interesting in seeing more from Marvel Netflix in the future.
+I would have liked it more if they had left out Iron Fist and done a Daredevil and Power Man team-up show.
+Still and all it was fun, had some cool fight scenes, and I'm interested in seeing more from Marvel Netflix in the future.

 Except for Iron Fist.
 No more Iron Fist.